 1. Preparing for Your Flight

-If you receive a negative PCR result, you are now eligible to leave your isolation facility.
-You may continue life as normal, and subject to personal and/or commercial circumstances, you may return to work.
+Upon receiving a negative PCR result, you are now eligible to leave your isolation facility.
 Although masks are no longer required to wear in the Cayman Islands in private and public establishments, Chief Medical Officer Dr John Lee still advises that persons remain cautious, use their best judgement and wear face-coverings whenever they feel is necessary.
-Continue to remain a safe distance from persons outside your immediate family (2 metres wherever possible).
-Practise safe hygiene by washing your hands and avoiding touching areas around your mouth and nose.
+Continue to remain a safe distance from persons outside your immediate family and practise safe hygiene by washing your hands and avoiding touching areas around your mouth and nose.